Brian-Branson/wireframing/README.md

                                       Types of Wireframes
 Low-Fidelity Wireframes - Simple sketches focusing on overall structure without specific design or layout.
 High-Fidelity Wireframes - detailed design bodering on the complete layout of the product often close to the final design.

+                                      wireframing tools
+Figma -  it is a web based wireframe development tool which is beginner friendly and allows seamless cooperationg between a team